 On a scale from Garmin Forerunner 945 to Fitbit Versa 2, the Suunto 7 sits closer to the former but still gives the impression that it's the latter on steroids.
 One thing that pushes the Suunto 7 towards the Fitbit Versa 2 end of the scale is the battery life.

-You will be lucky to go two days between two charges, which is not too bad for a Wear OS watch with a huge display, but it is not great compared to running watches like the Suunto 9 (a bit higher above this list) or even the aforementioned Garmin Venu (not on this list) which can last up to five days (it has a smaller display, mind).
+You will be lucky to go two days between two charges, which is not too bad for a Wear OS watch with a huge display.
+Still, it is not great compared to running watches like the Suunto 9 (a bit higher above this list) or even the aforementioned Garmin Venu (not on this list) which can last up to five days (it has a smaller display, mind).

 Cyclists can also pair the Forerunner 645 with ANT+ and Bluetooth bike accessories from power meters to Garmin smart lights.

-The 645 provides accurate GPS tracking of your runs and cycles, and crunches a lot of data based on your cardiovascular efforts in all forms of exercise.
+The 645 provides accurate GPS tracking of your runs and cycles and crunches a lot of data based on your cardiovascular efforts in all forms of exercise.
 This means it can suggest recovery times, make a decent stab at estimating your VO2 Max, tell you how optimal your training load and lots, lots more.

 With the ability to store more than 300 songs and to detect crunches and other gym workouts, as well as having built-in GPS and pulse tracking, this is the most complete fitness watch Fitbit has ever produced.

 Being a Fitbit, the Ionic also tracks your steps, distance covered, calories burned in one day and how well you've slept.
-It also tracks how many flights of stairs you’ve walked up, and reminds you to move when you been sitting for too long.
+It also tracks how many flights of stairs you’ve walked up and reminds you to move when you have been sitting for too long.
 This feature is a bit peculiar as it also tracks your movements outdoors.
 So if you walk or cycle up a hill, that will be logged as climbing stairs.
 It's handy if you want to know how many flights of stairs a hill is equivalent to.

 The Ionic also has personalised coaching workouts that guide you through specific exercises.
 This could one day be useful, but if you spend too much time looking at the screen of your watch, you won’t execute the drill properly.

-The Ionic is water resistant up to 50 meters and will have a go at tracking lengths, distance and time.
+The Ionic is water-resistant up to 50 meters and will have a go at tracking lengths, distance and time.
 No wrist heart-rate trackers can work underwater, and the Ionic is no exception.

 Finally, to train better and become stronger (or faster), you need rest and recovery.
 The Fitbit Ionic monitors not just your hours of sleep but also the quality, according to your heart rate activity and your night movements.
 It then breaks your night down into deep, light and REM sleep, which is pretty advanced.